How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 • Slow draining water

-• Bubbling in toilet bowl
+• Bubbling in the bowl

 • Bad odors from drains